russellblessing/markdown-cv/index.md

 15. Brody, S. D., **Blessing, R. B.**, Sebastian, A., & Bedient, P. B. (2012).
 Delineating the Reality of Flood Risk and Loss in Southeast Texas. *Natural Hazards Review*, *14*(2), 89-97.

+### Books & Book Chapters
+1. Brody, S., Highfield, W. E., & Blessing, R. B. (2022).
+Understanding the impacts of the built environment on flood loss.
+In *Coastal Flood Risk Reduction* (pp. 167-176).
+Elsevier.

+2. Brody, S., Highfield, W. E., & Blessing, R. B. (2022).
+The role of insurance in facilitating economic recovery from floods.
+In *Coastal Flood Risk Reduction* (pp. 109-118).
+Elsevier.

+3. Mobley, W., & Blessing, R. B. (2022).
+Using machine learning to predict flood hazards based on historic damage.
+In *Coastal Flood Risk Reduction* (pp. 61-75).
+Elsevier.

+### Short Communications
+1. Blessing, R. B., & Sebastian, A. (2018).
+Out of Bounds: Rethinking U.S. Flood Risk Delineation. *EARTH Magazine*.
+[Link](https://tinyurl.com/yaxf46eq).

+### Technical Reports & Professional Projects
+1. Rainey, J., Pandian, K., Stearns, L., Atoba, K., Mobley, W., Highfield, W., **Blessing, R. B.**, & Brody, S. (2021).
+Using 311-Call Data to Measure Flood Risk and Impacts: the case of Harris County TX.
+Texas A&M University.
+College Station, Texas.

+2. Sharp, J. (2018).
+Eye of the Storm: Report of the Governor’s Commission to Rebuild Texas.
+Texas A&M University.
+College Station, Texas.
+Contributing Author.

+3. Brody, S. D., Highfield, W. E., **Blessing, R. B.**, Making, T., & Shepard, C. (2015).
+Evaluating the Effectiveness of Open Space in Reducing Flood Damage along the Gulf of Mexico Coast.
+The Nature Conservancy.
+Harpswell 10.
+Houston, TX.

+4. **Blessing, R. B.**, Wilson, M., Mobley, W., Atoba, K., & Brody, S. D. (2013).
+A Flood Risk Assessment of the San Jacinto River Waste Pit.
+Center for Texas Beaches & Shores.
+Texas A&M University at Galveston.

+5. **Blessing, R. B.**, Stiles, A., & Brody, S. D. (2012).
+A Spatial Approach to Assess Climate Change Vulnerability for Transit Assets.
+Report for Texas Transportation Institute, project on Transit Climate Change Adaptation Pilots for the Gulf Coast Region.
+Center for Texas Beaches and Shores, Texas A&M University at Galveston.

+6. **Blessing, R. B.**, Stiles, A., & Brody, S. D. (2012).
+Understanding the Implications of Climate Change on Transportation Systems within the Gulf of Mexico Coastal Region.
+Report for Texas Transportation Institute, project on Transit Climate Change Adaptation Pilots for the Gulf Coast Region.
+Center for Texas Beaches and Shores, Texas A&M University at Galveston.

+7. **Blessing, R. B.** (2011).
+Using GIS to Guide Environmental Management of Non-Point Source Pollution: Failing Septic Systems in the Dickinson Bayou Watershed.
+Master's thesis.
+Texas A&M University, College Station, TX.

+8. Landscape Architecture Foundation (LAF).
+(2010).
+Landscape Performance Series: An online set of resources to help designers, agencies, and advocates evaluate performance, show value and make the case for sustainable landscape solutions.
+Role: Assembled a library of facts and benefits of specific sustainable landscape solutions that can be queried on-line as an intern for the LAF.

+9. Neuman, M., **Blessing, R. B.**, Anderson-Wade, H., & Quaium, R. (2010).
+Sustainability Audit of the Tampa and Hillsborough, Florida Comprehensive Plans.
+Research Assistantship Deliverable.
+Department of Landscape Architecture and Urban Planning.
+College Station, TX.

 ## Grants and funding